All Episodes

 Since it's his whole party's bailout plan, why tepid support?

-Greetings, my friends from the EIB Southern Command in beautiful South Florida.
+Greetings, my friends, from the EIB Southern Command in beautiful South Florida.

 Great to have you with us.

-Let me tell you what we have coming up in a note to the board ups at our affiliate radio stations.
+And a note to the board ops at our affiliate radio stations.

 I'm going to be taking the first break in this hour a little sooner than usual because I have the most amazing YouTube video.